 Sub no Interest Summary of submission Roads/streets/lanes are turned into desolate canyons.
 Net community benefit Residents in new developments don't stay for long.
 New apartments are poorly planned and built.
 Businesses are attracted by the See the increased customers but fail because there is no stable community to sustain them.
 Demonstrated in the Fitzroy Major Activity centre where shops and cafes that have closed.
-102 Davidant Makasa Chuast Amazing variety of businesses in Queens Parade.
+Amazing variety of businesses in Queens Parade.
 These businesses provide for the community and the community is loyal to them.
 Don't ruin this great relationship.
-Legiters and beside: 182 Resident - McKean Street Heritage and height Concerned about proposed changes allowing six storey developments above the existing shopfronts set back only six metres from the street frontage.
+182 Resident - McKean Street Haritage and height Concerned about proposed changes allowing six storey developments above the existing shopfronts set back only six metres from the street frontage.
 Shops and restaurants in Queens Parade are the 'heart' of the area, binds the community together.
 Joy to experience this unique street with its 120 year old heritage buildings (rather than massive shopping centres).
 Urges Council to re-consider the proposed six-storey height behind Queens Parade.
 Six storey developments will destroy the neighbourhood character created by the distinctive heritage parapets set against the sky.
 No objection to new developments.
 Appreciates the need for more housing in a growing city, but is 'distressed' by recent buildings in Clifton Hill/North Fitzroy.
 No attempt to blend with or complement existing heritage architecture.
 Grossly out of proportion with the local built environment.
 (Eg the Clifton Views).
-Views at sunset including silhouettes of older buildings eg Presbyterian Church of Victoria, 16-18 Michael Street have been completely destroyed.
-At night, views are affected by the ugly fluorescent sign on the top storey.
+Views are affected by the ugity fluorescent sign on the top storey.
 Six storey buildings will dwarf the existing buildings in Queens Parade and radically change the intimate village 'feel'.
 Passionate about contemporary architecture, sensitively designed to complement the local area.
 North Fitzroy Library is a superb example.
-Urges Council to engage in careful, long term planning which allows this special area to expand and thrive whilst ensuring a harmonious blend of contemporary and heritage architecture.
-183 Resident - Queens Parade Heritage and height Fortunate to live in a neighbourhood seeped in history and character, but also to be surrounded by like-minded residents who care for the environment, community and each other.
-Amendment proposes to introduce significant residential accommodation located above heritage listed commercial buildings in Queens Parade.
+Urges Council to engage in careful, long term planning which allows this special area to expand and thrive whilst ensuring a harmonious blend of contemporary and heritage area for the store set of expanding a fitter of the store set of expanding and the top storey.
+183 Resident - Queens Parade Heritage and height • Fortunate to live in a neighbourhood seeped in history and character, but also to be surrounded by like-minded residents who care for the environment, community and each other. • Amendment proposes to introduce significant residential accommodation located above heritage listed commercial buildings in Queens Parade.
 The amendment reflects the drive to maximise density and property yield.
-This is in contrast with the local Queens Parade community who want to keep its shopping strip 'vibrant', protect its heritage (in terms of buildings and experience) and maintain its unique streetscape.
-Heritage parapets, rooflines and chimneys will become submissive elements in comparison to the dominant new built form.
-The height and scale of the proposed developments will become the dominating factor on the streetscape.
-The community voiced its opinion in relation to 26-56 Queens Parade and has advocated very strongly against excessive height, visual dominance and lack of integration with heritage surrounds.
-Community outcome was a notable success.
-The implementation of a similar residential development approach in Bridge Road, Richmond has seen a once vibrant and highly active strip shopping centre turn into a 'ghost town', with a noticeable absence of brand name shops and a noticeable increase in 'for lease' signage.
-Notes Plan Melbourne, Plan 2017-2005 Polloy, 5-1.2 reference to supporting a network of vibrant neighbourhood activity centres.
-This should be achieved by: Preserving the neighbourhood activity centre in its current state.
-Exempting it from any development beyond the height of the parapets allowing for the heritage forms to take pride of place.
-Mandating and enforcing height controls and appropriate setbacks which are consistent with the heritage streetscape.
-Protecting and conserving heritage, trees and streetscape from over-development.
-[Once lost it is gone forever.]
-Ensuring any development proposed in a heritage area is cognisant of and respects existing buildings, their uniq
+This is in contrast with the local Queens Parade community who want to keep its shopping strip 'vibrant', protect its heritage (in terms of buildings and experience) and maintain its unique streetscape. • Heritage parapets, roofines and chimneys will become submissive elements in comparison to the dominant new built form. • The height and scale of the proposed developments will become the dominating factor on the streetscape. • The community voiced its opinion in relation to 26-56 Queens Parade and has advocated very strongly against excessive height, visual dominance and lack of integration with heritage surrounds.
+Community outcome was a notable success. • The implementation of a similar residential development approach in Bridge Road, Richmond has seen a once vibrant and highly active strip shopping centre turn into a 'ghost town', with a noticeable increase in 'for lease' signage. • Notes Plan Melbourne, Plan 2017-2050 Policy 5.1.2 reference to supporting a network of vibrant neighbourhood activity centres.
+This should be achieved by: - Preserving the neighbourhood activity centre in its current state. - Exempting it from any development beyond the height of the parapets allowing for the heritage forms to take pride of place.